michaeltouati/ESVM/paper.md

 # Perspectives

 It is planned in a near future to :
+- compute the plasma ion Vlasov equation to allow for the ions to be mobile
 - extend the code to relativistic 2D-2V and 1D-3V phase-space electromagnetic plasma simulations
 - implement its MPI parallelization
+- implement its vectorization
+- store the simulation results in hdf5 files instead of text files
 - implement the Perfectly Matched Layer (PML) technique @Berenger:2014 to absorb the electromagnetic fields at the spatial simulation box boundaries
 - implement a relativistic BGK collision operator
 - implement the Belyaev-Budker relativistic collision operator